Frijol/orienteering-immersion/1_Runkeeper_Trails.md

 ![unnamed](https://user-images.githubusercontent.com/454690/34329289-899443e0-e8af-11e7-8b46-118180ddff7e.png)

+This is the email the app sent to me through the "share" function:

 ![screen shot 2017-12-24 at 1 38 16 pm](https://user-images.githubusercontent.com/454690/34329324-aabf3f7e-e8b0-11e7-83da-813b1bae73f7.png)

 Click the link (you'll have to log in) to see your activity on your computer: